Tontonjo/calmweb/README.md

 - Domains manually added in the whitelist at %appdata%\calmweb\custom.cfg

 ### Known problems:
-- Sandbox not working whhen calmweb is running
+- Opening and closing the log crash the program

 ### todo:
 Everything is subject to discussion and enhancements!
 Share your knolwedges.
 - Test on windows 10
 - Ensure the proxy will not cause problms: correct stop at shutdown, multi users
-- Displaying the log crash the program
 - Enhance the program, make it perfectly stable and robust.
 - Correct encoding (some messages are displayer weirdly)
 - Configure a self-updating method